-The following two, DIP and RB-ILD, are at extremes of a spectrum, are associated with smoking, and have good response with smoking cessation.
+The following two, DIP and RB-ILD, are at the extreme opposite ends of a spectrum, associated with smoking, with good response to smoking cessation.

 PPFE has a relatively poor prognosis, with frequent infectious complications and associated pneumothorax.

-One caveat: the word chronic in the mnemonic should be taken with a grain of salt.
+One caveat: the word chronic in the mnemonic should be taken with a pinch of salt.
 Some of the entities may have a subacute presentation, and one, AIP, presents acutely.

 - 1. American Thoracic Society/European Respiratory Society International Multidisciplinary Consensus Classification of the Idiopathic Interstitial Pneumonias.
 This joint statement of the American Thoracic Society (ATS), and the European Respiratory Society (ERS) was adopted by the ATS board of directors, June 2001 and by the ERS Executive Committee, June 2001.
 Am.
 J. Respir.
 Crit.
 Care Med.
 2002;165 (2): 277-304.
 Am.
 J. Respir.
 Crit.
 Care Med. (link) - Pubmed citation